Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Introduction

-Our primary goal in this study is to establish a general principle for optimizing AST.
-To explore itspossible dependencies that don't exist in Lorenz-96, we upgrade to a 2-layer quasigeostrophic (QG) flow with a passive tracer, whose local concentration is our target variable.
-The 2-layer QG system is paradigmatic minimal model for baroclinic instability, which Lorenz-96 resembles loosely via its Hopf bifurcation structure \citep{Kekem2018wave}, and the tracer represents one important part of the dynamics governing precipitation, namely advection of water vapor; we leave the extra complexity of condensation and latent heating to future work.
-This way, our study provides a common jumping-off point for other advection-related extremes such as pollution loading \citep{Neelin2010long} and even heat waves \citep{Linz2020framework}.
+Our choice of the 2-layer QG model as a test system is thus a major upgrade in physical relevance as well as algorithmic difficulty from Lorenz-96, which resembles QG dynamics only loosely via its Hopf bifurcation structure \citep{Kekem2018wave}.
 This path up the model hierarchy has been trodden before by \citet{Qi2016predicting,Qi2018predicting}, who added passive tracers to Lorenz-96 and a QG model respectively and studied extreme fluctuations in the tracer's Fourier modes.
 Also, \citet{Galfi2017convergence} quantified extreme value statistics---including local and global statistics---of QG wind fields themselves.
 All these works have inspired and guided this one, but we focus distinctly on the link between \emph{short-time perturbation dynamics} and \emph{long-term climate statistics}.